lab596/SonicLink/user_stories.md

-<h4> 12 user stories:<h4/>
+<h4> 12 user stories:</h4>

-As a user, I want to be able to create 'tags' to classify songs that I enjoy and share my thoughts with others. <br/>
+* As a user, I want to be able to create `tags` to classify songs that I enjoy and share my thoughts with others. (write operation) <br/>
+* As a user, I want to be able to upvote tags I view if I enjoy what others have to say about a specific song. (write operation) <br/>
+* As a user, I want to be able to see the tags I created and how many likes they have recieved from others. (get operation) <br/>
-As a user, I want to search for songs using specific tags, so that I can find new music beyond traditional genres.<br/>
+* As a user, I want to search for songs using specific tags, so that I can find new music beyond traditional genres. (get operation) <br/>
-As a user, I want to be reccomened users that have had similar activity to me so that I can connect with people who have similar musical tastes.<br/>
+* As a user, I want to be recommended users (friends) that have had similar activity to me so that I can connect with people who have similar musical tastes. (get operation) <br/>
-As a user, I want to see songs that other users have added to tags, so that I can listen to music that others think match the tag.<br/>
+* As a user, I want to see songs that other users have added to tags, so that I can listen to music that others think match the tag. (get operation) <br/>
+* As a user who enjoys specific lyrics I want to be able to write specific comments taged to a specific timestamp on a song. (write operation) <br/>
+* As a user who enjoys competing with friends I want to be able to create a tag challenge that allows my community of friends to respond I create. (write operation) <br/>
+* As a user who wants to participate in my friend's challenge I want to be able to repond to my friends challenge. (write operation) <br />
+* As a user who created the challenge or participated in a challenge I want to be able to vote on responses to the challenge. (write operation) <br/>
+* As a user who created the challenge or participated in a challenge I want to be able to view the results of the challenge after it has completed (get operation) <br />
+* As a user, I want to view songs sorted by most upvoted tags in the past week, so I can stay on top of musical trends. (get operation)
+* As a user, I want to see weekly challenges created by the community, so I can participate in broader activity. (get operation)

-<h4> 12 exceptions: <h4/>
+<h4> 12 exceptions: </h4>

 A search for song by tag returns nothing.
   - There will be a clear message that explains that the tag has no songs yet added to it and reccomends that the user adds a song